Fishing for Affiliate Profits (When You Think You’re Drowning)

 Primarily you need to learn to pick a product or two that people will buy, learn to sell it, and learn where to find the market of people who want it.

-Until you MASTER the above skills you will have no success as an Internet marketer.
+Until one MASTERS the above skills she will have no success as an Internet marketer.

-It’s my opinion that without mastering those skills that you should NOT be involved with the additional tasks involved with product creation, customer support, outsourcing, etc.
+It’s my opinion that without mastering those skills you should NOT be involved with the additional tasks involved with product creation, customer support, inventory, outsourcing, etc.

-Just master the essential skills and begin to find your way by focusing on selling and marketing.
+Just master the essential skills and begin to find your way as an affiliate by focusing on selling and marketing.

 You become a river when you’ve developed a number of tributaries that feed you.
 In essence you’ve developed a system and you’ve developed a degree of mastery in selling and marketing.